golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 These rules and modes are designed to protect the provider against malicious use of outbound traffic.
 It gives you control over which entities are trusted and what level of outbound access they have.
 By default, the following rules and modes are set during installation:

-- Everyone: Whitelist mode (every requestor can access any whitelisted domain).
+- Everyone: Whitelist mode (every requestor can access outbound until domain is whitelisted).
 - AuditedPayload: All mode (Golem root certificate is trusted).
 - Partner: All mode (another Golem root certificate is trusted).